-- 1. In the event that If the mediation process fails, the applicant municipality may approve the matter (e.g., a Land Use Bylaw amendment, a development permit approval, etc.). - If the applicant municipality passes a bylaw to implement the matter, then the responding municipality may appeal that action to the Land and Property Rights Tribunal Municipal Government Board under the provisions of Section 690 of the Municipal Government Act in accordance with that Act. - 3.
+1. If the mediation process fails, the applicant municipality may approve the matter (e.g., a Land Use Bylaw amendment, a development permit approval, etc.).

+- 2. If the applicant municipality passes a bylaw to implement the matter, then the responding municipality may appeal that action to the Land and Property Rights Tribunal under the provisions of Section 690 of the Municipal Government Act in accordance with that Act. - 3.
 If the appeal of the matter is to the applicant municipality's Subdivision and Development Appeal Board, the responding municipality may appeal that action to the Subdivision and Development Appeal Board as it sees fit. - 4.
 If there is no appeal available pursuant to the Act, then the responding municipality may wish to pursue a Court option.